hakula139/hakula.xyz/content/posts/project/realms/index.md

       show history   Shows all records
 ```

-It's quite easy to understand how these commands work, nevertheless we're going to introduce them in details in the next chapter.
+It's quite easy to understand how these commands work, nevertheless we're going to introduce them in detail in the next chapter.

 ### 3 REST API